Blendify/blender-manual/trunk/blender_docs/manual/interface/introduction.rst

 Pinning
 -------

 Often it is desirable to view panels from different tabs at the same time.
 This has been solved by making panels pinnable.

 A pinned panel remains visible regardless of which tab has been selected.
 You can pin a panel by :kbd:`Shift` clicking its header, or by right clicking on the header and choosing *Pin*.

-Shown in the image above is an example of the *Mesh Options* pinned in the tools tab.
+Shown in the image to the right is an example of the *Mesh Options* pinned in the tools tab.